How to Localize Neurologic Lesions by Physical Examination

 Continuing Education Activity

 The human brain has a highly complex structure.
 It contains billions of neurons wired together through trillions of connections.
 Each portion of the brain has a distinct set of functions.
 Damage to a part of the brain results in characteristic clinical manifestations.
-Knowledge of neuroanatomy, functions of different parts of the brain, and clinical manifestations resulting from damage to a part of the brain are of paramount importance in the localization of a neurological lesion.
+Knowledge of neuroanatomy, functions of different parts of the brain, and clinical manifestations resulting from damage to a part of the brain are paramount in localizing a neurological lesion.
 Health professionals are often challenged with the complexity of this knowledge.
-This activity highlights the role of the physical examination in the localization of a neurological lesion and is aimed at delivering a succinct and easy to review overview of the subject.
+This activity highlights the role of the physical examination in the localization of a neurological lesion and aims to deliver a succinct and easy-to-review overview of the subject.

 Objectives: